Learning Domain Invariant Representations for Generalizable Person Re-Identification: Learning Disentangled and Invariant Representations

 where $\theta_{S}$ is the parameters of $f_S$, $\mathcal{C}_S$ is the identity classifier. $y_i$ is the labeled person identity of $x_i$.

 To exclude all the domain information from identity-specific factors, a domain classifier $\mathcal{C}_V$ is adopted for adversarial learning.
-One promising way is using gradient reversal layer (GRL) technique in DANN~\cite{ganin2016domain} to train the encoder $f_S$ and classifier $\mathcal{C}_v$ simultaneously, where a misclassification loss is adopted to enforce an image not to be classified into its true domain class.
-However, ``misclassification'' does not mean ``indistinguishability''.
-Intuitively, ``indistinguishability'' means classifying one image into all the domains equiprobably.
-Hence, we adopt a loss of maximum entropy (minimization of negative entropy~\cite{cai2019learning}) termed the domain-indistinguishability loss as follows:
+One promising way is to use the gradient reversal layer (GRL) technique in DANN~\cite{ganin2016domain} to train the encoder $f_S$ and classifier $\mathcal{C}_V$ simultaneously, where a misclassification loss is adopted to force an image not to be classified in its true domain class.
+However, a desirable disentangled representation should be ``indistinguishability'', rather than ``misclassification", which means classifying the input into all the domains equiprobably.
+Hence, we adopt a loss of maximum entropy (minimization of negative entropy~\cite{cai2019learning}) termed the domain-indistinguishability loss as follows.